Quickshell

 API Breaks

-Quickshell will have API breaks in future versions.
-You should have a way to track specific revisions with your distribution to avoid breakage if a user updates quickshell before you can update your configuration.
+You should have a way to track specific revisions to avoid breakage if a user updates Quickshell before you can update your configuration.

-With Nix this should be as simple as tracking a specific revision.
-For Arch, and other distributions without a mechanism to do this, you may want to include a package that builds a specific Quickshell revision with your configuration.
+For Arch, or any other distributions without a mechanism to do this, you may want to include a package that builds a specific Quickshell revision with your configuration.

 Configuration Paths